-The MSDS 10 may restrict a user to only certain types of retrieve the information and relay the information to the 40 messages.
+The MSDS 10 may restrict a user to only certain types of messages.
 For instance, a user may want the MSDS 10 to store only facsimile messages in order to reduce costs of using the MSDS 10.
 In such a situation, the MSDS 10 would perform an additional step of checking that the type of message received for a user is a type of message that the MSDS 10 is authorized to receive on the user's behalf.
 When the message is an unauthorized type of message, the MSDS 10 may ignore the message entirely or the MSDS 10 may inform the user that someone attempted to send a message to the MSDS 10.

 Moreover, the MSDS 10 has been described as having the central processor 3 for handling incoming calls and the Internet Server 10 for interfacing with the Internet 30.
 The invention may be practiced in various ways other than with two separate processors.
-For instance, the central processor 3 and the Internet Server 5 may comprise a single computer or workstation for handling the incoming calls and for interfacing with the Internet 30.
+For instance, the central processor 3 and the Internet Server 5 may comprise a single computer or workstation for handling the incoming calls and for Interfacing with the Internet 30.
 The MSDS 10 may convert the messages into HTML files prior to storing the messages.
 Also, the central processor 3 may communicate with the paging system 13 instead of the Internet Server 5.
 Additionally, as discussed above, the central processor 3 may comprise a number of microprocessors 27 for handling a large number of DID trunks.

-The invention has been described as converting the mes-The software 7 and software 9 are not limited to the exact 65 sages into HTML and transmitting the HTML files over the Internet 30 to the computer 32.
+The invention has been described as converting the messages into HTML and transmitting the HTML files over the Internet 30 to the computer 32.
 The HTML format, however, is only the currently preferred format for exchanging information on the Internet 30 and is actually only one type of a Standard Generalized Mark-Up Language.
 The invention is therefore not limited to the HTML format but may be practiced with any type of mixed media page layout language that can be used to exchange information on the Internet 30.

 SGML is not limited to any specific standard but encompasses numerous dialects and variations in languages.
-One example of an SGML dialect is virtual reality mark-up sional images through the Internet.
-As another example, the computer 32 for accessing the MSDS 10 through the Internet 30 may comprise a handheld device.
-A handheld device is generally characterized by a small display size, limited input capabilities, limited bandwidth, and limited resources, such as limited amount of memory, processing power, or permanent storage.
-In view of these limited capabilities, a handheld device markup language (HDML) has been proposed to provide easy access to the Internet 30 for handheld devices.
-The SGML information transmitted by the MSDS 10 to the 20 computer 32 may therefore comprise HDML information suitable for a handheld device or may comprise VRML.
+One example of an SGML dialect is virtual reality mark-up language (VRML) switch is used to deliver three dimensional images trough the Internet.
+As another example, the computer 32 for accessing the MSDS 10 through the Internet 30 may comprise a hand held device.
+A hand held device is generally characterized by a small display size, limited input capabilities, limited bandwidth, and limited resources, such as limited amount of memory, processing power, or permanent storage.
+In view of these limited capabilities, a hand held device markup language (HDML) has been proposed to provide easy access to the Internet 30 for hand held devices.
+The SGML information transmitted by the MSDS 10 to the computer 32 may therefore comprise HDML information suitable for a handheld device or may comprise HDML.

 As another example, Extensible Mark-Up Language (XML) is an abbreviated version of SGML, which makes it easier to define document types and makes it easier for programmers to write programs to handle them.
 XML omits some more complex and some less-used parts of the standard SGML in return for the benefits of being easier to write applications for, easier to understand, and more suited to delivery and inter-operability over the Web.
-Because XML 30 is nonetheless a dialect of SGML, the MSDS 10 therefore encompasses the translation of facsimile, voice, and data messages into XML, including all of its dialects and variations, and the delivery of these messages to computers 32 through the Internet 30.
+Because XML is nonetheless a dialect of SGML, the MSDS 10 therefore encompasses the translation of facsimile, voice, and data messages into XML, including all of its dialects and variations, and the delivery of these messages to computers 32 through the Internet 30.